....

 PRO GAY MARRIAGE

-1. Denying some people the option to marry is discriminatory and creates a second class of citizens.
+1. Denying some people the option to marry is discriminatory and creates a second class of citizens.2.
+Same-sex couples should have access to the same benefits enjoyed by heterosexual married couples.

 3. The concept of "traditional marriage" has changed over time, and the definition of marriage as always being between one man and one woman is historically inaccurate.